Useful Information about Usenet

 The "Good Net-Keeping Seal of Approval for Usenet Software"

-difficult to use anything else).
-Frankly, the quality of much of this software
+frankly, the quality of much of this software

-to read this article and see just how well your present newsreader measures
+to read this article and see just how well your present news-reader measures

 Standards